 Regarding the 1/48 scale version of this kit, the same comments apply.
-However, only two aftermarket sets are available:
+However, only a few aftermarket sets are available:

 Cutting Edge produced a 'Pinocchio' nose for DC-130s & Special Purpose C-130s, catalog number 48415.
 Cutting Edge stopped production in 2008.
 A short review can be found on Modeling Madness.
 Tim Rathbone studied the shape in detail and reports that it is close but not quite correct.

 in 2016 Attack Squadron from Poland issued a 'C-130E/H Hercules engine nacelles and propeller (for Italeri kit)' set in resin, with four corrected nacelles and props with spinners.
 Catalog number is 48015

 in 2016 Attack Squadron from Poland also issued a 'C-130E/H Hercules wheel set' in resin.
 Catalog number is 48054

 in 2018, Brengun took over most the catalog of Attack Squadron, and reissued the C-130 Hercules Wheel set with disc brakes (Italeri) set.
 Catalog number is BRL48106, and IPMS-USA has a review.

 in 2018, Brengun issued a C-130 flaps (Italeri) set.
 Catalog number is BRL48112

 in 2019, Brengun reissued the former Attack Squadron C-130E/H Hercules engine and propeller set (Italeri kit).
 Catalog number is BRL48125